spatialos/UnrealGDK/SpatialGDK/Documentation/content/editor-settings.md

 <tr>
 <td rowspan="3">Snapshots</td>
 <td>Snapshot directory</td>
-<td>Specify the directory for your SpatialOS snapshot.</td>
+<td>Specify the directory for your SpatialOS snapshot, for example, <code>C:/Projects/MyGame/spatial/snapshots/</code>.</td>
 </tr>
 <tr>
 <td>Snapshot file name</td>
-<td>Specify the name of your SpatialOS snapshot file.</td>
+<td>Specify the name of your SpatialOS snapshot file, for example, <code>`default.snapshot`</code>.</td>
 </tr>
 <tr>
 <td>Generate placeholder entities in snapshot</td>
 <td>
 <p>Decide whether to add placeholder entities to the snapshot on generation.
 By default, the check box is selected.</span></p>
-<p>If you select it, you can see these entities in the Inspector, which shows the areas that the server-worker instance has authority over.</p>
+<p>If you select it, you can see these entities in the Inspector, which shows the areas that a server-worker instance has authority over.</p>
 </td>
 </tr>
 <tr>
 <td>Schema</td>
 <td>Generated schema directory</td>
-<td>Specify the directory that stores the generated schema files.</td>
+<td>Specify the directory that stores the generated schema files, for example, <code>C:/Projects/MyGame/spatial/schema/unreal/generated/</code>.</td>
 </tr>
 </tbody>
 </table>